 Federal employers can be held liable for workplace harassment even when they are not directly involved.

 An employer must take reasonable action to prevent any harassment in the workplace.
-If harassment has occurred, the employer must take swift corrective action.
+If harassment has occurred, the employer must take swift disciplinary action for harassment in the workplace.

 Federal agencies will be automatically liable for harassment by someone in a supervisory position that resulted in termination, loss of wages, failure to hire or promote, or other negative employment action.